Welcome to the Data Science Alumni Mentorship Hub

 What happens next?

-Once the fall connection request window closes on September 3, the program will match mentees to available spots for each mentor.
+Once the connection request window closes, the program will match mentees to available spots for each mentor.
 Space is limited and it is possible not all prospective mentees will be able to be matched.
 The program uses the priority criteria in the FAQ below in its matching process.

-We will email all prospective mentees after the matching process is complete.
+We will then email all prospective mentees after the matching process is complete.
 Mentees who are able to be matched will be told who their mentor will be and the program will facilitate an email introduction.
-Mentees will take lead of scheduling and preparing for the meeting and can use our Mentee Pre-Meeting Checklist (right-hand side of page) to guide you through the process.
+Mentees will take lead of scheduling and preparing for the meeting and can use preparation sheets and videos to guide you through the process.

 FAQ

-Once the connection request window closes, Data Science Undergraduate Studies will aim to connect you with a mentor.
+Once the connection request window closes, Data Science Undergraduate Studies will begin its matching process between potential mentees and available slots for each mentor.
 We aim to make matches that balance a mentee's goals and preferences with the kind of support our mentors are able to provide.

 After the matching process is complete, we will contact you with information about the outcome.
 If you are matched with a mentor, we will either introduce you right away via email or inform you of the timeline in which we will introduce you.
-(Mentors may need to pace out their connections, and so may be able to meet with you at a later time in the term.)
+(Mentors may need to pace out their connections, and you may be introduced at a later time in the term.)

-You will lead the scheduling and preparation for the meeting so it's critical to prepare.
-However, we make it easy by providing our Mentee Checklist, which includes steps to follow, sample questions and email templates, and best practices for after your meeting.
-This experience is designed to build your confidence for future networking and informational interviewing.
+As a mentee, you will lead the scheduling and preparation for the meeting so it's critical to prepare.
+We provide resources to guide you through this process, which will be provided via email if you are admitted to the program.
+These resources will include tips on preparing, sample questions and email templates, and best practices for after your meeting.
+This experience is designed to build your confidence and skills for future networking and informational interviewing.

 After your meeting, you will receive a post-meeting survey so we know how things went.
 This will help us continually improve the program and ensure it's a positive experience for all involved.

-At any time, if you have questions or concerns, you can email your Data Science Undergraduate Studies contact, who will email you with your connection request results.
+At any time, if you have questions or concerns, you can email program admins.
 We can provide you with advice, information, or whatever you need to feel comfortable with the process.

 How mentees are selected